VIJAYSHARRY/content-ops-starter/content/pages/index.md

       color: text-dark
       type: TitleBlock
     subtitle: >-
-      We help entrepreneurs and businesses in the UAE launch stunning websites & online stores – fast, easy, and affordable
+      We help entrepreneurs and businesses in the world to launch stunning websites & online stores – fast, easy, and affordable
     text: >
       VBTS helps startups, small businesses & growing brands in the UAE go digital.
 From websites to complete e-commerce solutions — we design,